weizhiting/weizhiting.github.io/README.md

     docker run -it weizhiting/neofusion
     python /usr/local/neoFusion.py -h

-if you install from source, edit the software path in neoFusion to the right path in your environment.
+if you install from source:

+    edit the software path in neoFusion to the right path in your environment.

 Two mode are provided, denovo and midway
 In denovo, you should provide fastq files.